 select: Multiplexing Like a Pro

 The select statement is where Go’s channel system goes from “neat” to “powerful.”
-It lets you wait on multiple channel operations simultaneously, handle timeouts, and do non-blocking checks—all with clean syntax.
+It lets you wait on multiple channel operations simultaneously, handle timeouts, and do non-blocking checks.
+All with clean syntax.

 C# doesn’t have a direct equivalent.
 The closest is Task.WhenAny, but select is more flexible and more deeply integrated.